 2. The Defense and Final Examination.
-In accord with Graduate School policy, the defense of the Ph.D. should take place within three years of passing the Qualifying Examination.
+In accord with Graduate School policy, the defense of the Ph.D. should take place within four years of passing the Qualifying Examination.
 A one-year extension to the Ph.D. training period can be requested from the Graduate School by the DGS.
 A further extension of the Ph.D. training period will be granted by the Graduate School only in special circumstances and must be requested by the DGS after consultation with the mentor and Chair of the Dissertation Committee.

 The final defense is administered by the Dissertation Committee.
 The student will schedule the defense with the Committee members and inform the Graduate Program Manager.
 The Graduate Program Manager will reserve a room and inform the Graduate School and the BRET office of the date, time, and place of the defense and the title of the dissertation.
 Graduate School regulations require that this be done at least four weeks prior to the defense.
 Committee members will receive a notice from the Graduate School of the final defense.
 The date and time of this examination will be published in the Vanderbilt Calendar as a public announcement.